Phileosopher/commonplace/results.md

 - The amount of [understanding](understanding.md) we gain from learning decreases incrementally as we develop more expertise with it.
 - Over time, the results from a [creative work](mind-creativity.md) will evoke less [feeling](mind-feelings.md) as [its trend cycle develops](trends.md).

+APPLICATION: One fascinating element of diminishing return arises in how we [understand](understanding.md).
+We can frequently become *profoundly* good at performing or growing in understanding, even when a core component of how we understand is entirely wrong.
+By shifting our ideas (which can be as simple as merely changing [beliefs](understanding-certainty.md) about *one sentence*) we can remove many limits by *non*-understanding something that was wrong.

 This diminishing return creates upper limits on almost everything we do.
 Leading up to those limits, everything tapers off until it becomes prohibitively resource-intensive.

+APPLICATION: Diminishing return means that simple [decisions](decisions.md) are easier to make.
+Whenever possible, aim for minimalism to magnify your [purposes](purpose.md).

 There are various reasons diminishing return exists: